AVIT 501. General Issues in Aviation/Aerospace. 3 Credits.

 SPST 526.
 Advanced Observational Astronomy.
 3 Credits.

 An advanced course that utilizes UND Observatory's full wavelength range capabilities to obtain data from a variety of celestial objects with the key goal of learning appropriate ways to reduce and interpret observational data.
 In particular, the course will focus on visible-wavelength stellar spectroscopy, near-infrared reflectance spectroscopy, solar astronomy, radio astronomy, and color imaging.
 Students will also engage in reading professional literature for each sub-discipline and prepare a mock publication using data obtained during the course.
 Learning outcomes and objectives for this course include: 1) Students will be able to locate and observe astronomical objects and reduce data, 2) Develop analytical skills and the ability to interpret observational data, 3) Gain experience with measurement techniques and equipment, and develop the ability to assess uncertainties and assumptions, 4) Communicate professionally, in writing, the results of their observational endeavors, and be able to understand scientific ideas by reading published professional journal articles, 5) Students will be able to understand scientific ethical practices and demonstrate them in the conduct of scientific research, and 6) Students will be able to conduct astronomical research under the direction of the professor, which will ultimately contribute to the generation of new knowledge as it will prepare them to do this professionally.
-Prerequisites: SPST 425 and MATH 165 or consent of instructor.
+Prerequisite: SPST 425 and MATH 165 or consent of instructor.
 On demand.

 SPST 527.
 Extraterrestrial Resources.
 3 Credits.